Securing your Computer

 If you use a departmental email server, please check with your IT support person to see if anti-virus protection is provided.
 If anti-virus protection is not available, you can still protect your department issued email account by forwarding email through your Google@UH email account first.
 In addition to setting up email forwarding you should advertise your @hawaii.edu account so that email messages will be routed through the Google@UH email server and scanned by the anti-virus and SPAM scanner before it reaches your department-issued email address.

 Active UH faculty, staff, and students are eligible to install anti-virus software provided by ITS.
 NOTE: UH faculty, staff, and students must remove the software from any personal computers once they are no longer affiliated with the University.
 You may download it here.

 All user accounts on your computer should have a password, especially your Administrator or Power User accounts.
 If you are mapping any drives from/to your computer, please make sure they are password protected.
 Some viruses propagate via unprotected drive mappings.
-Password Guidelines document can help you select a strong (difficult to guess or to break) password: http://www.hawaii.edu/askus/705
+The following password guidelines article can help you select a strong (difficult to guess or to break) password: https://www.hawaii.edu/askus/705

 If you keep any sensitive information on your computer, the information should be encrypted.
-Current versions of Windows and Macintosh operating systems have built-in encryption features.
-For more details on using Windows encryption, please read: http://www.hawaii.edu/itsdocs/win/gswwindowsencryption.pdf.
-For Macintosh encyption, please read: http://www.hawaii.edu/askus/676 .
+Current versions of Windows and MacOS operating systems have built-in encryption features.
+For more details on using Windows encryption, please read: https://www.hawaii.edu/askus/1285.
+For MacOS encyption, please read: https://www.hawaii.edu/askus/676.

 Access control: Physical access to machines should be controlled and monitored.
 Unknown individuals should NOT be able to walk up to any unattended computer unchallenged.
 In open environments, physical lockdown devices (cable security locks, CPU locks, etc.) should be considered.
 Lock individual office doors at the end of the day.
 Provide as many layers of defense as possible.